Putnami

 Tooling & Workspace

-• CLI — commands, targets, and global flags
+• CLI — commands, flags, aliases, output modes, and shell completion

-• Jobs & commands — orchestration, dependencies, caching, and scope resolution
+• Jobs & caching — orchestration, dependencies, caching, watch mode

 On this page